-If you are filing a lawsuit against someone after an injury in a car accident, slip and fall, or another type of accident, there are many legal terms you might hear from your attorney.
-One of those terms is causation, and without this component, it can be difficult to hold someone liable for your damages.
+If you are filing a lawsuit after an injury in a car accident, slip and fall, or another type of accident, there are many legal terms you will hear from your attorney.
+One of those terms is causation, and without establishing it, it is nearly impossible to hold someone liable for your damages.

 Definition of Legal Causation

 Cornell Law School defines causation as a legal principle that establishes a direct link between one person’s actions and the resulting harm they cause to another person.
-Causation is a critical component for establishing liability.
-Causation further consists of cause in fact and proximate cause.
+It is a critical component for establishing liability in both civil and criminal law, though the standard of proof differs.
+In personal injury cases, causation must be proven by a preponderance of the evidence, meaning it is more likely than not that the defendant’s conduct caused the harm.

 Cause in Fact, Factual Causation, or Actual Cause